SequentCalculus/sequent-calculus-compiler/README.md

-# Compiling through the Sequent Calculus
+# Compiling with the Sequent Calculus

 This repository contains a compiler which compiles a high-level functional programming language to machine code.
 The intermediate languages are based on the sequent calculus.